Game of Thrones

 Game of Thrones is an American fantasy drama television series created by David Benioff and D. B. Weiss for HBO.
-It is an adaptation of A Song of Ice and Fire, a series of fantasy novels by George R. R. Martin, the first of which is A Game of Thrones.
-The show was shot in the United Kingdom, Canada, Croatia, Iceland, Malta, Morocco, and Spain.
-It premiered on HBO in the United States on April 17, 2011, and concluded on May 19, 2019, with 73 episodes broadcast over eight seasons.
+It is an adaptation of A Song of Ice and Fire, a series of high fantasy novels by George R. R. Martin, the first of which is A Game of Thrones.
+The show premiered on HBO in the United States on April 17, 2011, and concluded on May 19, 2019, with 73 episodes broadcast over eight seasons.

 Set on the fictional continents of Westeros and Essos, Game of Thrones has a large ensemble cast and follows several story arcs throughout the course of the show.
-The first major arc concerns the Iron Throne of the Seven Kingdoms of Westeros through a web of political conflicts among the noble families either vying to claim the throne or fighting for independence from whoever sits on it.
-A second focuses on the last descendant of the realm's deposed ruling dynasty, who has been exiled to Essos and is plotting to return and reclaim the throne.
-The third follows the Night's Watch, a military order defending the realm against threats from beyond Westeros's northern border.
+The first major arc concerns the Iron Throne of the Seven Kingdoms of Westeros through a web of political conflicts among the noble families either vying to claim the throne or fighting for independence.
+The second major arc focuses on the last descendant of the realm's deposed ruling dynasty, who has been exiled to Essos and is plotting to return and reclaim the throne.
+The third follows the Night's Watch, a military order defending the realm against threats from beyond the Seven Kingdoms' northern border.

 Game of Thrones attracted a record viewership on HBO and has a broad, active, and international fan base.
-Critics have praised the series for its acting, complex characters, story, scope, and production values, although its frequent use of nudity and violence (including sexual violence) has been subject to criticism.
-The final season received significant critical backlash for its reduced length and creative decisions, with many considering it a disappointing conclusion.
+Many critics and publications have named the show one of the greatest television series of all time.
+Critics have praised the series for its acting, complex characters, story, scope, and production values, although its frequent use of nudity and violence (including sexual violence) generated controversy.
+The final season received significant criticism for its reduced length and creative decisions, with many considering it a disappointing conclusion.
 The series received 59 Primetime Emmy Awards, the most by a drama series, including Outstanding Drama Series in 2015, 2016, 2018 and 2019.
 Its other awards and nominations include three Hugo Awards for Best Dramatic Presentation, a Peabody Award, and five nominations for the Golden Globe Award for Best Television Series – Drama.

 A prequel series, House of the Dragon, premiered on HBO in 2022.
+A second prequel currently in production, A Knight of the Seven Kingdoms, is scheduled to debut in 2026.

 Premise

 Plot

 Game of Thrones is roughly based on the storylines of the A Song of Ice and Fire book series by George R. R. Martin, set in the fictional Seven Kingdoms of Westeros and the continent of Essos.
-The series follows several simultaneous plot lines.
+The series follows several simultaneous plotlines.
 The first story arc follows a war of succession among competing claimants for control of the Iron Throne of the Seven Kingdoms, with other noble families fighting for independence from the throne.
-The second concerns the exiled scion's actions to reclaim the throne; the third chronicles the threat of the impending winter, as well as the legendary creatures and fierce peoples of the North.
+The second concerns the actions of the exiled scion to reclaim the throne; the third chronicles the threat of the impending winter, as well as the legendary creatures and fierce peoples of the North.